mworion/MountWizzard4/docs/source/config/terrain.rst

 Please put this image to you config dir in your MW4 working folder.
 The file format output from streetview is 4096 X 2048 pixel color as JPG.
 The horizon for altitude 0 degree cuts the image in an upper and lower half.
-MW4 uses only the upper half of the image as it exspects the image to be taken at the hight of the horizon line.
+MW4 uses only the upper half of the image as it expects the image to be taken at the height of the horizon line.

 .. note:: The image file has to be named to: **terrain.jpg** and should be in JPG